 To me, Ryan Nagy, the Alexander Yanai sessions represent a very fertile time in Moshe's life.
-A time when he was experimenting not only with how to teach his work but what particular instructions and movement ideas were important to teach.
-You could consider the sessions experiments where Moshe was putting his ideas into practice and seeing how people responded to them.
+He was experimenting with how to teach his work and what particular instructions and movement ideas were important to teach.
+You could consider the sessions experiments where Moshe put his ideas into practice and saw how people responded.
 I record and share many sessions based on the AY sessions on my Easy Feldenkrais site.

 The Esalen Workshop (1972)

 Feldenkrais taught for five and a half weeks in 1972 at the Esalen Institute in Big Sur, California.
 My impression from reading people's accounts of the workshop and Moshe's teaching is that it was a "big deal" for him.
 He felt it was a sign that he and his work was finally getting more attention.
 My personal interest in the Esalen workshop came from online conversations with Deborah Elizabeth Lotus and Ellen Solloway.
 Both are experienced practitioners and they explained to me how much care Feldenkrais took in selecting the sessions that he taught.
 I quickly found the transcripts from the workshop and began to record the sessions.
 At first, the recordings were only for my own learning and development.
 And later I created my Feldenkrais Classics series based on the Esalen workshop and I began to share them.